joebew42/ex_chat/README.md

 ### DONE

+- update the roadmap features in the readme
 - maybe `ExChat.Web.Router` is not a good name for the web sockets delivery mechanism (maybe `Web.WebSocket`)
 - rename `chatroom_websocket_handler.ex` to `chat_rooms_websocket_handler.ex`
 - think to separate the two actions `create chatroom` and `join chatroom` (at the moment the chatroom creation happens when a client try to join an unexisting chatroom, look at the `ChatRooms.create_and_join_chatroom/3` function)